If you need help accessing our website, call 855-698-9991

 Research Summary

-Currently I am the principal investigator for two studies funded by the National Institutes of Health that examine the intersection of housing and substance use.
-One community-partnered study will test strategies for implementation of overdose prevention interventions in permanent supportive housing buildings across New York.
-The second study is a mixed methods examination of substance use and other health impacts of New York City’s protective hoteling initiative for people experiencing homelessness during the COVID-19 pandemic.
-In other recent projects I have examined a peer-led overdose prevention initiative in emergency departments; prediction and prevention of homelessness amongst emergency department patients; and health-related impacts of an unconditional cash transfer program.
+My research focuses on the intersections between housing and health.
+Currently I am the principal investigator or co-principal investigator for five studies funded by the National Institutes of Health and the Centers for Disease Control and Prevention.
+Several of my studies are focused on the intersection of homelessness and substance use, including community-partnered studies of interventions to prevent overdose in permanent supportive housing and homeless shelter settings.
+Other studies examine the impacts of housing choice vouchers on health and of New York City’s protective hoteling initiative for people experiencing homelessness during the COVID-19 pandemic.
+For other recent projects I have examined a peer-led overdose prevention initiative in emergency departments; prediction and prevention of homelessness amongst emergency department patients; the aging of the homeless population; and health-related impacts of an unconditional cash transfer program.

 I enjoy teaching and mentoring the next generation of researchers and practitioners focused on social determinants of health, and I was co-editor of the first textbook on the growing field of social emergency medicine, Social Emergency Medicine: Principles and Practice.